 Physiological activity is monitored from native tissue such as rodent cortical neurons (MEA burst & heat map as shown in Fig. 1), or from other CNS cell types such as those derived from human stem cells which could bear patient-derived disease mutations or be genetically engineered to create translational ‘disease-in-a-dish’ phenotypic assays.

 Peripheral Neuronal Firing

-Physiological activity can be monitored from native tissue such as rodent dorsal root ganglia (DRG) or human DRG (shown in Fig. 2).
+Physiological activity can be monitored from native tissue such as rodent dorsal root ganglia (DRG).

 Read next More on Peripheral Neuronal Firing

 Metrion has extensive experience of developing screening assays against specific endogenous ion channels expressed within native neurons to provide further compound validation.
 Determination of the pharmacology and selectivity of compounds in the intact cell milieu can help to bridge the translational gap between in vitro assays and in vivo applications.
 Assays can be designed specifically for your needs to explore the mechanism of action of compounds, so talk to us about your exact requirements.

 Neuronal Translational Assays Resource Library